Liar, Liar – Your Pants and the Rest of You Are Fired!

 Do things look familiar in the candidate’s cover letter, like you’ve seen them before?
 Do some of the achievements stated on the resume ring a bell?
 You could have a plagiarist on your hands.
 The Internet is full of examples of many types of resumes, specifically tuned for sales, marketing, teaching, engineering, and finance.
-If a phrase sounds like it came from a can, Google the phrase; you may find it’s quite popular and used on resume or cover letter templates.
+If a phrase sounds like it came from a can, Google the phrase; you may find it’s quite popular and used on a resume or cover letter templates.
 If a candidate is stealing what someone else wrote, they may be inclined to be dishonest as your employee.

-If a candidate lists the years they worked at a previous employer but don’t state the months, they may be trying to cover up periods of unemployment.
+If a candidate lists the years they worked at a previous employer but doesn’t state the months, they may be trying to cover up periods of unemployment.
 Of course, there’s nothing wrong with not being employed for lengths of time; companies, particularly recently, have had to endure Reductions in Force.
-But fudging on employment dates may indicate a proclivity to bury the truth.
-Also, since verifying employment dates is standard operating procedure when conducting a background check, a candidate who tries to mask their employment dates could be an idiot.
+But fudging employment dates may indicate a proclivity to bury the truth.
+Also, since verifying employment dates is the standard operating procedure when conducting a background check, a candidate who tries to mask their employment dates could be an idiot.

 The jig’s up